Edit

 Service principal flow

-Be sure to read the Certificates and Secrets section above.
+Be sure to read the Configure certificates and secrets section.
 Then, send a POST request via HTTP to Microsoft Entra ID with a client secret payload.
-This is often referred to as service principal authentication.
+This authentication method is often referred to as service principal authentication.

 Important